LDurham89/CNN_Cancer_Detection/Draft.md

 ## Section 4 - Results

 ### Model evaluation & validation - mention the validation data, note how this allowed the gridsearch to identify a model with following hyperparams....
+Below is the architecture of the final model
 ### Justification - will basically need a rewritten version of the text below

 Start off focusing on the accuracy score and make a chart